driplineorg/dripline-cpp/documentation/source/configuration.rst

 An application that uses the Scarab application framework, including ``dl-agent`` and ``dl-mon``, will have a global dictionary-like set of configuration parameters.
+The parameters can generally be divided into two sets:

+    1. Dripline-mesh parameters, which describe the specifications of the mesh that is being used, and
+    2. Application parameters, which are particular to the application being run (e.g. ``dl-agent`` or a service)

 In this documentation, configurations will be indicated using YAML, and the mapping collection.
 In the source code, this is implemented as a ``scarab::param_node``.